Frugal tips for back to school supplies.

 - Fetch Rewards: Fetch Rewards is one of the easiest way to earn cash back on school supplies.
 Simply download the app here and then scan your receipt into the app.
 You will automatically earn points, which can be redeemed for gift cards to all of your favorite stores.

 Use code FETCH2K for 2,000 bonus points when signing up for Fetch!

 5. Leave the Kids at Home

-I have learned the hard way that I will spend less if I leave my kids at home.
-If my kids don’t see the flashy items, they won’t even know they are missing anything!
+I have learned the hard way that I will spend less money if I leave my kids at home.
+If my kids never lay eyes on all the pretty school supplies, they won’t even know they are missing anything!

 Leave those sweet kids at home and buy what you can afford, without having to feel guilty for saying “no.”

 There are many ways that you can save money when back to school shopping.
 The most important thing is that you set a budget, and you stick to it.
 No matter what!
 We got this!